 - High strength to weight ratio for sheet metal fabricated parts.

-The main disadvantages of sheet metal fabrication process are
+The main disadvantages of the sheet metal fabrication process are

 - Each fabrication process has their own limitations.

 - High initial cost for set up of equipment and tools.

 - Requirement of skilled labours for each processes

 There are various available techniques or processes which are applied to fabricate sheet metals.
 The most popular sheet metal fabrication processes are cutting, welding, bending, stretching, forming, shrinking, finishing, etc. Using these methods any kind of useful sheet metal product can be produced to suit the requirements.

 What are the metal sheets used for fabrication?

 The metal used for the sheet metal fabrication process depends on the end-use of the product.
 In general, the metals that are conventionally used for sheet metal fabrication purposes are Steel, Stainless Steel, Aluminum, Brass, Copper, Bronze, Magnesium, etc.